Sickle-winged guan: Breeding

 The sickle-winged guan's breeding season in the Colombian Andes spans from January to June and may extend beyond that in other areas.
 The nest is a platform of thin branches, moss, and green and dead vegetation, usually placed in a tree fork or on a bromeliad.
 The clutch size is two or three eggs.

 Vocal and non-vocal sounds

 The fagini subspecies of sickle-winged guan gives an " extremely thin, high-pitched...whistle" and a "keeeeeee-uk!" alarm call.
 Its wing-whirring display is usually given at dawn and dusk as it flies back and forth between two trees.

 Status

 The IUCN has assessed the sickle-winged guan as being of Least Concern.
-It is considered to be fairly common to common except in the Sierra Nevada de Santa Marta and the small Bolivan enclaves.
+It is considered to be fairly common to common except in the Sierra Nevada de Santa Marta and the small Bolivian enclaves.
 It appears to tolerate some habitat alteration and, at least away from villages, to not have much hunting pressure.